cfi1706/Magento2/Magento 2/Architecture Guide.md

 ### Service layer {#service-layer}

+Defines the overall interface for interacting with business logic.
+Service contracts simplify the process of replacing or modifying \(via plugins\) services.

 ### Domain layer {#domain-layer}

 Referred to as the Business Logic layer, provides business logic and functionality in base classes, resource models, and data access capabilities that you can extend and customize.